CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
-The list is empty
+The list is empty<br>
+2b.
+User tries to mark a completed task as completed<br>
 3a.
-The given index is invalid
+The given index is invalid<br>

-> 3a1.
+> 3a1, 2b1, 2a1.
 Taskell shows an error message <br>
   Use case resumes at step 2

 #### Use case: Undone task